xpack-dev-tools/ms-spawn-issue/README.md

 C:\Users\ilg\tmp\ms-spawn-issue>
 ```

-The `spawn-*.bin` binaries behave like a very simple shell used to
+The `spawn-*.exe` binaries behave like a very simple shell used to
 start a child process `dump-env.bin`.

 The tests show the environment before the spawn and in the child process.